-Pumpkin Granola – Full of fall flavor and perfect for snacking, this crunchy homemade granola recipe is naturally sweetened, requires only a handful of ingredients, and is vegan, oil-free, refined sugar-free and super easy to make!
+Pumpkin Granola – Full of fall flavor and perfect for snacking, this crunchy homemade granola recipe is naturally sweetened, requires only a handful of ingredients, and is vegan, oil-free, refined sugar-free, and super easy to make!

 Get ready for your home to smell wonderful!

-Easy homemade chunky healthy pumpkin granola made with a delicious mix of oats, pumpkin puree, pecans, pepitas, pure maple syrup, cinnamon and allspice.
-This vegan and gluten free granola recipe makes the perfect crunchy snack or on the go breakfast!
+Easy homemade chunky healthy pumpkin granola made with a delicious mix of oats, pumpkin puree, pecans, pepitas, pure maple syrup, cinnamon, and allspice.
+This vegan and gluten free granola recipe makes the perfect crunchy snack or on-the-go breakfast!

-And of course, making granola at home is much better than buying it in the stores!
+And, of course, making granola at home is much better than buying it in the stores!
 You control the ingredients and can easily make an extra batch for the same amount a bag of pre-made granola costs.
 Win, win!

-So gather your ingredients and let’s make pumpkin granola!
+So gather your ingredients, and let’s make pumpkin granola!

 Ingredients You’ll Need